Skip to main content

 Consider Impulse Purchases

 No matter how dedicated to our goals or diligent we are with spending, we all make impulse buys from time to time.
 These purchases happen even when you mean to stick to your budget as closely as possible.
 Instead of letting them throw your goals off track, incorporate them into your budget.
 Set money aside for those occasional indulgences in a splurge fund and give yourself permission to treat yourself.
+You can even automate your savings to help you stay on track.
+Just schedule weekly, bi-weekly, or monthly transfers from your checking account to your savings account.
+This way, you won’t have to worry about remembering to set money aside.

 Final Thoughts